 See Related: Three-Letter Animals You Need to Know

-Koalas are marsupials, meaning that they carry their babies in a special pouch.
-The young koala, or joey, rides in this pouch or on its mother’s back for close to a year.
-Koalas live for around twenty years in the wild.
+They are marsupials, meaning that they carry their babies in a special mother’s pouch.
+The baby, or joey, rides in this pouch or on its mother’s back for close to a year.
+They live for around twenty years in the wild.

 The koala’s brain is uniquely shrunken within its braincase, probably due to its low nutrient diet.

 These animals are usually silent, though the male utters a bellowing cry during the breeding season, which is audible for more than a kilometer.

 They are most active right after the sunset and fall asleep again in the latter part of the night.